Statistically Robust Neural Network Classification: EXPERIMENTS

 \section{EXPERIMENTS}

-To empirically investigate our SRR framework, we now present a series of experiments comparing it with natural and adversarial approaches.
-For training using the SRR, we follow the approach from Section \ref{srrk}, generating perturbations $X'_n$ to points $X_n$ in the training dataset and then using a mini-batch version of the gradient update in \eqref{grad}.
+To empirically investigate our SRR framework, we now present experiments comparing it with natural and adversarial approaches.
+For SRR training, we follow the approach from Section \ref{esttra}, generating perturbations $X'_n$ to points $X_n$ in the training dataset and then using a mini-batch version of the gradient update in \eqref{grad}.
+Unless otherwise stated, we train using the cross-entropy loss, $ \phi^{\text{CE}}(f_\theta(X'), Y) \triangleq -\log(f_\theta(X')_Y), $ referring to training on the resulting SRR as {corruption training}.
+Analogously to testing on accuracy in natural settings, we evaluate using the {TSRM }, i.e.~\eqref{eq:total}.